poe-currency-monitor/backend/README.md

 - `.env.example` an example of environment variables that are used in this template.
 - `index.ts` entry point of the application.
 - `build/` scripts used for deployment.
-- `config/` various configuration files (express, sentry, environment variables, ...).
+- `config/` various configuration files (express and environment variables).
 - `interfaces/` contains various TypeScript interfaces.
 - `server/` contains a folder for every route, this is the main Express logic for all of your routes.
 - `types/` override specific modules `*.d.ts.` typings.